fastlane/docs/docs/actions/crashlytics.md

-> Additionally you can specify `notes`, `emails`, `groups` and `notifications`.
-Distributing to Groups: When using the `groups` parameter, it's important to use the group **alias** names for each group you'd like to distribute to.
+> Additionally, you can specify `notes`, `emails`, `groups` and `notifications`.<br>Distributing to Groups: When using the `groups` parameter, it's important to use the group **alias** names for each group you'd like to distribute to.
 A group's alias can be found in the web UI.
-If you're viewing the Beta page, you can open the groups dialog here:
+If you're viewing the Beta page, you can open the groups dialog by clicking the 'Manage Groups' button.

 crashlytics ||